saiivarma/Liver-Disease-Prediction/README.md

 ### XGBoost Model yet to be updated
     Parameters to be tweaked,attained 72 percentage accuracy for default parametres and learning rate 0.05.

- Need to calculate the normalising variables for the testing.
+## Flask
-Add the GUI
+    used flask for the integration of the model with webpage used particle.js to create the particle effect.